oxc-project/javascript-parser-in-rust/docs/overview.md

 they are easy to understand most of the time.

 :::info
-When navigating the source code, searching for a definition is simply looking for `fn function_name`, `struct struct_name`, `enum enum_name` etc.
+When navigating the Rust source code, searching for a definition is simply looking for `fn function_name`, `struct struct_name`, `enum enum_name` etc.
 This is one advantage of having constant grammar in Rust (compared to JavaScript 😉).
 :::